 Goal 7: Inform rural residents and the Sauk County Board of Supervisors about the wide range of library services and the needs of the public libraries in Sauk County, using a variety of public information strategies.

-Goal 8: Develop an annual review process that measures goals set in the Sauk County Long Range Plan for Library Services.
+Goal 8: Develop an annual review process that measures goals set in the Sauk County Library Service Plan.

 GOAL 1: Ensure a basic level of service for all county residents.